natalia-rios/Scala/README.md

 # Scala
-Notes from my studies in Scala
+Notes from my studies in Scala from scala-cookbook (https://github.com/InsightLab/scala-cookbook)